 The Early Childhood Dental Network (ECDN) is a collaboration to educate children and their caregivers about the importance of oral health and to increase access to dental care for children ages 0-5 on Minnesota Health Care Programs or uninsured.

 It’s an access to services advocacy issue...

 For children and their families who have Medical Assistance or MinnesotaCare for their health coverage, the State of Minnesota reimburses the dental provider 32% of the cost.
-This is the worst reimbursement in the nation!
+This is the lowest reimbursement in the nation.
 Because of this and the complexity of other barriers, families find it difficult to find dental care.
-Non-profit dental clinics provide care for this vulnerable community, yet they are often met with long waiting lists.
+Nonprofit dental clinics provide care for this vulnerable community, yet they are often met with long waiting lists.

 The ECDN, along with partners like the Minnesota Oral Health Coalition, continues to advocate for higher reimbursement and eliminating the other barriers that stand in the way for families seeking dental care.

 It’s an education issue...